-An air-source heat pump works by drawing in air from the outside and converting it to heat using a refrigeration process, which can be used to provide warmth for radiators or domestic hot water.
+An air-source heat pump works by drawing in outside air through the unit and converting it to heat using a refrigeration process, which can be used to provide heat for radiators, underfloor heating and domestic hot water.

 There are two kinds of air source heat pump: